adorsys/xs2a/src/doc/spec/PIS_01.Payment.md

 ![Payment Initiation Service](img/PIS.png)

 Transactions according to this use case can be used to initiate a single payment in form of a credit transfer from an account of the PSU to an account of the payee.
-Transactions according to this use case can be used to initiate a single payment in form of a credit transfer from an account of the PSU to an account of the payee.

 ### Data Overview Payment Initiation Service